SupersonicBathroomRug/Sudoku_Project/README.md

 Deals with reading, parsing and printing of sudoku problems/board states.
 - fancy or detailed printing of boards
 - parsing of sudoku problems in text format
-- fetching sudoku problem from the internet
+- fetching sudoku puzzles from the internet
 - console based sudoku editor using `Getch.py`

 #### `Getch.py`